 MND kills five people everyday in the UK.
 Life expectancy for those with MND is short – around two to five years and around half of those diagnosed with MND die within 14 months.
 This cruel condition leaves people trapped in a failing body unable to walk, talk or feed themselves.
 There is no cure and no effective treatment.
 The cause of the disease is only known in 5% of all cases.
 Therefore the need to unlock the secrets of this devastating disease and progress research is imperative.

-“This international MND Association research programme will allow scientists to perform detailed studies on human motor neurons.
-As a result, we will be able to home in on the pivotal biochemical pathways that are altered in motor neuron disease, opening up promising new treatment strategies.”
+“This international MND Association research program will allow scientists to perform detailed studies on human motor neurons.
+As a result, we will be able to hone in on the pivotal biochemical pathways that are altered in motor neuron disease, opening up promising new treatment strategies.”

 The principal aim of the Association’s -800,000 three-year program is to develop and characterize human brain cells, derived from the skin cells of MND patients with the hereditary TDP-43 form of the disease and also from ‘control’ donors who do not have MND and carry the normal TDP-43 gene.